 - fresh or dried fruit – strawberries, raspberries, or blueberries would all be great

-- shredded coconut – chocolate and coconut are also a good choice
+- shredded coconut – chocolate and coconut are always a good combo

 Oatmeal Chocolate Chip Muffins